okuchaiev/f-lm/README.md

 # Main modification from the forked code

-* Research experimental GLSTM and DLSTM cells
+* Research experimental G-LSTM and F-LSTM cells from https://openreview.net/pdf?id=ByxWXyNFg The exact commit used to perform the experiments from this paper is: d98fb110053c187354caf68ff56f5a8535926b5d
-* Refactor code to make fuller use of TF RNN APIs
 * More fine grained summary tracking
 * full eval mode
 * Updated to work with Tensorflow master branch (as of Jan 30, 2016)

 # Performance
+Note, not using XLA optimization for now.
+To be tested soon.
 ## Current Code:
 (In all experiments minibatch of 128 per GPU is used) SMALLLSTM model on 1xP100 is getting about ~33K wps and achieves full eval set perplexity of 41.413 after 24hours BIGLSTM model on 1xP100 is getting about ~4.5K wps

-BIGLSTM model 1 DGX-1, all 8 GPUs is getting ~20.3K wps (current code is likely to do a little better)
+BIGLSTM model 1 DGX-1, all 8 GPUs is getting ~20.3K wps
+BIG G-LSTM G-4 (model with 4 groups) model 1 DGX-1, all 8 GPUs is getting ~ 41.4K wps

 ## Original code:
 The code was tested on a box with 8 Geforce Titan X and LSTM-2048-512 (default configuration) can process up to 100k words per second.